-Aside from being a sprawling fantasy RPG with dozens of hours of engaging content full of amazing stories and wonderful characters, The Witcher 3: Wild Hunt and it's fantastic expansions also hid a surprisingly deep card game in its taverns.
-When Geralt wasn’t out slaying monsters or looking for Ciri he was touring taverns in search of worthy Gwent opponents.
+Hidden within its dozens of hours of engaging content full of amazing stories and wonderful characters, The Witcher 3: Wild Hunt also houses a surprisingly deep card game.
+When Geralt isn’t out slaying monsters or looking for Ciri he was touring taverns in search of worthy Gwent opponents.

 This addictive card game proved a brilliant surprise, so much so that it was has spawned its very own spinoff in the form of Gwent: The Witcher Card Game.

 Gwent: The Witcher Card Game at a glance